 Grilled Flank Steak is tender beef steak marinated in a balsamic vinegar based marinade and seared to perfection.
 It is delicious in fajitas, on a spring green salad with bleu cheese or with a loaded baked potato.
 This is one of my favorite grilled beef recipes and it could not be any easier.

-If you are any kind of a grill nut like me than you really need several good Grilled Flank Steak recipes.
+If you are any kind of a grill nut like me then you really need several good Grilled Flank Steak recipes.
 This is one of my favorites as it tenderizes the steak while giving it great flavor.
 The steak is best when allowed to marinate at least six hours therefore a little advanced preparation is needed.

 - With grilled or sauteed onions and peppers wrapped in fresh tortillas or warm pita bread.